devel0x/electronero/README.md

 produces the signature `increment()` instead and will revert, leaving the state unchanged.

-Make sure to include the numeric argument.
-Calling `increment` without a value produces the signature `increment()` instead and will revert, leaving the state unchanged.

-If you prefer manual control, encode function calls with any Ethereum tool such as `solc --abi` or `ethers.js`.
-The call `increment(5)` yields the hexadecimal payload `7cf5dab000000000000000000000000000000000000000000000000000000000000005`.

 Save this string to a file named `inc.data` next to your wallet and invoke the
 contract: